 – Psalm 51:17

-On the contrary, He continues to rescue me, day after day.
+On the contrary, God continues to rescue me, day after day.

 And while this continual rescuing seems to me like it could be a tiresome task, God doesn’t seem to agree.
 “You will never graduate from needing me,” He says.
 “When I hear your cry, I come running.“